widged/gb-elm-language/en/intro/02-module system.md

 # Module System

 An Elm program is organized into a collection of modules.
-Technically speaking, a module is really just one big declaration that groups functionalities that, by some criterion, belong together.
+Modules help group functionalities that, by some criterion, belong together.

 **Packages** (or **libraries**) that are published to the [package registry](http://package.elm-lang.org/) are all organized into modules and you can import from them to add useful functionality into your program.